ItsNickBarry/fractions-rails/notes.md

 What if Positions didn't need a Fraction?
 Players could form Positions ("Groups") to loosely organize themselves.
 Later, these Positions could be assimilated into Fractions.
 Conquered, perhaps?

-Need to track active character per user user.active_character_id attribute:
--only have to update user object when this is changed -cannot get list of active characters

-character.active attribute:
--bad

-join table:
--weird

 User Backbone model change event to highlight changed things